 - Save those lobster shells!
 They can be used to make seafood stock.

 - For mouthwatering oven-baked lobster, preheat your oven to 350 degrees F and place prepared lobster tails on a baking sheet.
-We recommend using the piggyback method for the best outcome.
+For the best outcome, we recommend using the piggyback method.
 This will expose the meat and give you plenty of surface area for seasoning.

-- Brush each lobster tail with our melted Casco Bay Sea Salt Butter and bake for the specified duration, which depends on the weight of the tail.
+- Brush each lobster tail with our melted Casco Bay Sea Salt Butter and bake for the specified duration, which depends on the tail’s weight.

 - It’s crucial not to overcook; the lobster tail is ready when an instant-read thermometer registers an internal temperature of 140 degrees.
-Keep in mind that there will be carryover cooking, and the internal temperature of the lobster will continue to rise.
+Keep in mind that there will be carryover cooking, and the lobster’s internal temperature will continue to rise.
 Serve with melted butter and lemon wedges.

 For a smoky flavor, learn How to Smoke Lobster Tails Like a Pro.